General approach for partitioning and phase separation in macromolecular coexisting phases: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the Jane and Aatos Erkko Foundation under the grant No. 230052 (A.S.).
 Computational resources by CSC IT Center for Finland are also gratefully acknowledged.
-We are thankful to Prof. Andy Archer for fruitful discussions.
+The work was conducted within the \#SUSMAT profiling measure at the University of Turku, Finland.
+We are also thankful to Prof. Andy Archer for fruitful discussions.